 As with other personal injuries, plaintiffs in dog bite cases can pursue a negligence claim by showing that the dog owner’s careless actions directly caused the injury.
 Arizona has a strict liability dog bite statute.
 Under this statutory claim, dog owners are liable to dog bite victims regardless of whether they acted negligently.
 The statute also provides that anybody responsible for the dog at the time of the incident may share in the liability.

 There are very limited circumstances in which dog owners can escape liability in a strict liability claim.
 In the majority of dog bite cases, the dog owner’s insurance will cover the victim’s damages.
 Victims can be compensated for a range of damages, including past, present and future medical expenses, lost wages, counseling costs, property damage, and pain and suffering.
-Where dog bite victims suffer needlessly, it is only fair that the person responsible for the dog is held liable.
-East Valley dog bite victims can seek the assistance of Mesa, Arizona personal injury lawyer Jared Everton to help recover fair compensation for their injuries.

 Get Help with a Dog Bite Accident